aca18awk/retina_flow_matching/README.md

 # Few-Shot Flow Matching with Stochastic Barycentric Sampling for Image Synthesis

-> **Anonymous Submission for MICCAI 2026**
-> Code repository for the paper: *"Few-Shot Flow Matching with Stochastic Barycentric Sampling for Image Synthesis"*

 This repository contains the PyTorch implementation of **Few-Shot Flow Matching (FSFM)**.
 FSFM is a generative adaptation framework that bridges extreme data-scarce regimes in medical imaging.
 By leveraging a frozen, label-free pre-trained prior and Stochastic Barycentric Sampling, FSFM adapts to novel local target domains using as few as 50 anchor images.

 ---